About AFL Canada

 - AFL endorsed national governing body for all Australian football leagues and clubs in Canada.

-- Manage and oversee the national teams (Northwind, Northern Lights, Midnight Suns and Wolfpack)
+- Manage and oversee the national teams (Northwind, Northern Lights) and national development teams (Midnight Suns, North Stars and Wolfpack)

 - Liaise with the AFL and other international AFL affiliated groups on behalf of AFLC members

-- Promotes the safety and security of all players and team officials by following and promoting its National Policy on Member Protection and Respect (Click here for more information ).
+- Promote the safety and security of all players and team officials by following and promoting our policies and guidelines (Click here for more information ).